Surrounded by glorious countryside Ballater is a picturesque Victorian village in the heart of Royal Deeside located in the Cairngorms National Park.

 Lying eight miles along the River Dee to the west, its rich history and royal connections are world famous.
-Ballater is the nearest town to Balmoral Castle, one of the residences of the Royal Family, which explains the many ‘By Royal Appointment’ signs can be seen on local shops and business.
-Close by is also Royal Lochnagar Distillery which produces one of Scotland’s most exclusive whiskies.
+Ballater is the nearest town to Balmoral Castle, one of the residences of the Royal Family, which explains the many ‘By Royal Appointment’ signs that can be seen on local shops and business.
+Close by is Royal Lochnagar Distillery which produces one of Scotland’s most exclusive whiskies.
 A visit to the distillery is a timeless experience.

 A few miles to the south lies Loch Muick and the legendary mountain of ‘dark Lochnagar’ made famous by Lord Byron and Prince Charles who wrote a children’s book about ‘The Old Man of Lochnagar’.
 Red deer, golden eagles and grouse can be easily spotted on the eight mile footpath around the loch.

 For golf lovers there is the Ballater Golf Club, an 18-hole golf course situated in one of the most beautiful parts of the upper Deeside within a circle of hills and glorious hills making the golfing experience truly delightful.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.